learning-journey-planning-system/backend/.github/pull_request_template.md

 // Please indicate the testcase ID you have added or are using

 # Checklist:
-- [ ] I have added the appropriate labels to my PR
+- [ ] Add appropriate labels to the PR
-- [ ] My code follows the style guidelines of this project
-- [ ] My changes generate no new warnings
+- [ ] All checks passed
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added the relevant unit tests for my fix/feature
 - [ ] New and existing unit tests pass locally with my changes